Do we know what causes soft tissue sarcomas?

 Certain genes that promote cell division are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.

 Several familial cancer syndromes have been found in which inherited DNA mutations cause a very high risk of developing breast, colon, kidney, eye, or other cancers.
 In some of these, there is also an increased risk of developing soft tissue sarcomas.
 Researchers have characterized many of these DNA changes in the past few years.
-To learn more about inherited genetic conditions, see Heredity and Cancer.
+To learn more about inherited genetic conditions, see Family Cancer Syndromes.

 Some inherited conditions that increase a person's risk of developing soft tissue sarcoma were noted in the section on risk factors.
 They are caused by defects (mutations) in genes that can be inherited from a parent.
 These gene defects can be found through genetic testing.
 For more on this topic, see Genetic Testing: What You Need to Know.